 Case 5: cPP requirements cannot be fulfilled without multiple Management Components

 The case where one device, distributed TOE or combination of TOEs according to Case 3 above are managed by more than one Management Component (except for the purpose of redundancy) is not covered by this version of the cPP.
+This means that - except for the purpose of redundancy - a single Management Component cannot be partitioned into multiple internal, independent components.